Things to do in Rome – 30 most beautiful places to visit in Rome

 Pantheon – interior, Things to do in Rome, Lazio, Italy by John Morton

 5. Vatican Museums

-For art lovers, it is a must to see and visit the Vatican Museums inside the Vatican City, which holds many important relics of the world.
+For art lovers there are Vatican Museums inside the Vatican City, which hold many important relics of the world.
 Have you ever heard of the Sistine Chapel?
 If you want to see it then this is a place that you’ve got to include on your list.

 Vatican Museums boast the largest collection of classical sculptures, a large collection of Etruscan art, Egyptian exhibition including Egyptian mummies, medieval and Renaissance art and especially the beautiful Sistine Chapel.

 Sistine Chapel, Vatican Museums by fortherock